r-preston/whetstone-rust/README.md

 ### Common and LaTeX syntax built-in

 ## To do
-- bracket style matching context
-- case sensitivity
+- latex syntax
+- Improve error messages, including position error occurred
 - documentation

 ## Roadmap
-- Improve error messages, including position error occurred
-- Support for wrapping operators like |...|
+- Support for wrapping functions/operators like |...|
 - Add support for integration, differentiation and summation